anordal/shellharden/how_to_do_things_safely_in_bash.md

     echo "$10"
           ^-- SC1037: Braces are required for positionals over 9, e.g. ${10}.

-Naziquote will refuse to fix this (deemed too subtle), and is not actually nazi about numbered arguments below 10 (since they are required for 10 and above).
+Shellharden will refuse to fix this (deemed too subtle).

+Since braces are required above 9, Shellharden permits them on all numbered arguments.

 How to begin a bash script
 --------------------------